 Most all great roofing and remodeling companies are built on a rock solid foundation and reputation from referrals.
 A referral is all that most customers need to make a decision.
 People go where their friends and family like to go, especially if it’s the first time.
 A referral is invaluable – they’ve already used the roofing company to test them for you.
 Buying a new roof for most people is a once-in-a-lifetime thing – it’s important to get it right the first time.
 And what better way than utilizing the knowledge of others that you trust?

-4. Ask if they remove the debris when the job is done.
+4. Ask if they they take away the debris when the work is done.

-Roofing can be a messy job.
-One of the major problems that homeowners encounter, and one that few customers even think about beforehand, is – what happens to all the shingles and tiles up there now?
-Well, they can get tossed to the ground!
-And broken, shattered, and strewn all over.
-You will also have nails all over the place, too.
-If the roofing company does not make sure the roofing supplies are not placed neatly on a tarp which can be carried away, you will have broken tiles, nails, wood splinters, and whatever else they leave behind, all over your yard.
-A licensed roofing contractor will know how to dispose of this dangerous mess, and he will be liable for any injuries to your property or your family if there is injury from disassembling your roof.
+Roofing can be a dirty job.
+One of the big issues that new roof buyers experience, and one that many consumers don’t even consider beforehand, is – what is going to be done with all the old tiles and shingles up on the roof now?
+Well, they are strewn about on the lawn below!
+And broken, damaged, and scattered all over.
+There will also be nails scattered around, too.
+If the roofing contractors do not make sure the roofing materials are not gently placed on a tarp which will be taken away, you will have damaged tiles, sharp nails, wooden splinters, and whatever else is left behind, scattered about your yard.
+A licensed roofing company will know how to get rid of this dangerous situation, and he will be held responsible for any damage to your property or injuries to your family if there is any from taking apart your old roof.
 Well that concludes our list, be careful and don’t forget to do your homework beforehand and you’ll be happy with the result!